Cerritos

 The United States Postal Service operates the Cerritos post office at 18122 Carmenita Road.

-In the California State Legislature, Cerritos is in the 36th Senate District, represented by Republican Janet Nguyen, and in the 67th Assembly District, represented by Democrat Sharon Quirk-Silva.
+In the California State Legislature, Cerritos is in the 36th senatorial district, represented by Republican Tony Strickland, and in the 67th Assembly district, represented by Democrat Sharon Quirk-Silva.

-In the United States House of Representatives, Cerritos is in California's 45th congressional district, represented by Republican Michelle Steel.
+In the United States House of Representatives, Cerritos is in California's 45th congressional district, represented by Democrat Derek Tran.

 The majority of Cerritos is under the jurisdiction of the ABC Unified School District.
 A small portion on the west side of the city bounded by Palo Verde Avenue on the west, the San Gabriel River on the east, Artesia Boulevard on the north and South Street on the south is under the jurisdiction of the Bellflower Unified School District.